Grig84/ethics_fall2025/_casestudy/00_index.md

 (Anastasia, 2025)

 ### Level 4: Autonomous-ish
 In Level 4, the driverless system is in full control, and you don't have to pay attention.
 The vehicle will do everything, and most cars of this caliber have manual control as an afterthought, or add-on option.
-The main restriction to Level 4 vehicles in that they only can operate fully autonomously in certain areas.
+The main restriction to Level 4 vehicles is that they only can operate fully autonomously in certain areas.
 This makes them great as regional taxis and commuter cars, but still cannot drive themselves everywhere.
 We've recently started seeing examples of this, but they still are few and far between.
 [More info on Level 4](Level4/)

 <br/><img src='images/Level5.jpg'>